DayanSC/FFMS_Sist_Adaptativos/README.md

 ## Files

-- ffms-mh.cpp: C++ implementation of the FFMSP problem using a metaheuristic approach.
+- FFMSP_mh.cpp: C++ implementation of the FFMSP problem using a metaheuristic approach.
-- FFMS-greedy.py: Python implementation of the greedy algorithm for the FFMSP problem.
+- FFMSP-greedy.py: Python implementation of the greedy algorithm for the FFMSP problem.
 - FFMSP-mh.py: Python implementation of the metaheuristic approach for the FFMSP problem.
+- FFMSP-ag.py: Python implementation of the genetic algorithm for the FFMSP problem.
+- FFMSP-aco.py: Python implementation of the ant colony optimization algorithm for the FFMSP problem.
 - test-instances.py: Script to test different instances of the problem using the provided datasets.
-- medidas.cpp
-- medidasT1.cpp

 ## Getting Started

 ### Prerequisites

 - C++ compiler (e.g., g++)
+- Python 3
+- NumPy

 ### Building the C++ Project